Ifá: Theology

+System

 Odù Ifá

+Ifá consists of 256 binary signs.
+The Yoruba term odù instead appears in Fon as a dù.

+In Fon, the sacred palm nuts are called fádékwín.

+A "divining chain" is referred to in Yoruba as a òpèlè and in Fon as an akplɛ.
+It may comprise eight halves of a nut, tied together.
+The way in which it falls then reveals one of 256 possible signs.

+To perform the divination, the babalawo will often be seated on a mat.
+Before casting the divining chain the diviner may sing to call forth Fá.

+In Fon, the divining tray is called a fátɛ.
+In West Africa, the quality of the fátɛ may indicate the babalawo's financial success; some who have a small client base may use only a plastic or cardboard tray, while those with access to greater funds may pay for an elaborate, purpose built wooden fátɛ.

+Another ritual object is known to the Yoruba as Ǫpá Ǫșun and to the Fon as a fásɛn.
+This consists of a metal staff, four to five feet tall, that is capped at the top with a metal disk and sometimes a metal rooster.
+When a fásɛn is created, it is washed in specific leaves and the blood of 16 giant snails; this task is performed by women, secluded from the view of men.
+Any chickens sacrificed to the fásɛn are only eaten by women.

 There are sixteen major books in the Odu Ifá literary corpus.
 When combined, there are a total of 256 Odu (a collection of sixteen, each of which has sixteen alternatives ⇔ 162, or 44) that are believed to reference all situations, circumstances, actions and consequences in life based on the uncountable ese (or "poetic tutorials") relative to the 256 Odu coding.
 These form the basis of traditional Yoruba spiritual knowledge and are the foundation of all Yoruba divination systems.
 Ifá proverbs, stories, and poetry are not written down.
 Rather, they are passed down orally from one babalawo to another.
 Yoruba people consult Ifá for divine intervention and spiritual guidance.

+Among the Yoruba, divination trays are usually circular although can be quadrangular; conversely, this latter shape is most common among those trays used by Fon speakers.

 The Messenger sign of Ifá

 In addition to the sixteen fundamental signs, Ifá divination includes a major sign, which is the combination of Ọse and Otura, from right to left (Ọse-Tura).

 That sign must be written each time a ritual is performed: Ọse-Tura is the messenger and the carrier of the sacrifice.
-It is closely associated with the god Eshu in the system of Ifá.
-That Messenger sign was known in Arab and Latin medieval geomancy as the Morning Star, that is as the planet Venus.
-In other words, Ọse-Tura is a remainder of ancient astrology in Ifá divination.
+It is closely associated with the god Èṣù in the system of Ifá.
+That Messenger sign was known in Arab and Latin medieval geomancy as the Morning Star.

-International recognition

-The Ifá divination system was added in 2005 by UNESCO to its list of the "Masterpieces of the Oral and Intangible Heritage of Humanity".